Shotokan Karate

 Begin

 The first of the Niju-Kun: Never forget Karate begins with rei and ends with rei.
 Rei means courtesy or respect, and is represented in Karate by bowing.
+You are recognizing your own highest self.

 Our classes at Temple University